-- tobacco use is responsible for nearly 2,400 deaths almost 7 deaths a day and 1 in 5 of all deaths; - smoking causes 29% of all cancer deaths; - smoking is estimated to cost \$811 million in direct health care costs, including \$261 million in Medicaid costs; - smoking causes \$647 million in productivity losses; - the average Maine household pays \$1,066 in additional taxes for state and federal smoking-related expenditures; and - the tobacco industry spends \$45 million in Maine alone to market their deadly products.
+- tobacco use is responsible for nearly 2,400 deaths almost 7 deaths a day2 and 1 in 5 of all deaths;3 - smoking causes 29% of all cancer deaths;4 - smoking is estimated to cost \$811 million in direct health care costs, including \$261 million in Medicaid costs;5 - smoking causes \$647 million in productivity losses;6 - the average Maine household pays \$1,399 in additional taxes for state and federal smoking-related expenditures;7 and - the tobacco industry spends \$40.8 million in Maine alone to market their deadly products.8

-Perhaps most concerning, it is estimated that 27,000 children under 18 who are alive in Maine today will die prematurely from smoking.
-That's double the total number of Maine's high school graduating seniors in recent years.
+Perhaps most concerning, it is estimated that 27,000 children under 18 who are alive in Maine today will die prematurely from smoking.9 That's about equal to the number of juniors and seniors enrolled in Maine high schools in 2021.10

-Tobacco use is linked to myriad health problems - all serious and many deadly.
-In addition to lung cancer, smoking causes cancer in the trachea, bronchus, esophagus, oral cavity, lip, nasopharynx, nasal cavity, larynx, stomach, bladder, pancreas, kidney, liver, uterine cervix, colon and rectum, and causes leukemia.
-Tobacco use is arguably the most significant threat to the good health of Maine people and Maine's economy.
-Tobacco use is the primary risk factor for 4 of the 5 leading causes of death in Maine, as it is across the nation, and the harm it causes to families and communities across our state is entirely preventable.
+Tobacco use is linked to a myriad of health problems - all serious and many deadly.
+In addition to lung cancer, smoking causes cancer in the trachea, bronchus, esophagus, oral cavity, lip, nasopharynx, nasal cavity, larynx, stomach, bladder, pancreas, kidney, liver, uterine cervix, colon and rectum, and causes leukemia.11 Tobacco use is arguably the most significant threat to the good health of Maine people and Maine's economy.
+Tobacco use is the primary risk factor for 4 of the 5 leading causes of death in Maine1, as it is across the nation, and the harm it causes to families and communities across our state is entirely preventable.

 As shown in Figure 1, Maine's mortality rate for lung cancer, and incidence rates of lung cancer and other tobacco-related cancers, are higher than the national average.
-In addition to cancer, tobacco use increases the risk of heart attack, stroke, COPD, emphysema, chronic bronchitis, preterm delivery, stillbirth, low birth weight, SIDS, and other diseases.
+In addition to cancer, tobacco use increases the risk of heart attack, stroke, COPD, emphysema, chronic bronchitis, preterm delivery, stillbirth, low birth weight, SIDS, and other diseases.12

-Tobacco use is the leading preventable risk factor for 4 of the top 5 causes of death in Maine - cancer, heart disease, lung disease and stroke.
-There is simply no other single risk factor for chronic illness and preventable death that comes close to the devastating toll of tobacco use.
+Tobacco use is the leading preventable risk factor for 4 of the top 5 causes of death in Maine - cancer, heart disease, lung disease and stroke.13 There is simply no other single risk factor for chronic illness and preventable death that comes close to the devastating toll of tobacco use.